TGianella/create-react-component-CLI/README.md

 Right now it is a VERY opinionated tool as it was first created for a group project, accustomed to our own specific filepath conventions, but I'm working on making it more universal and customizable.

+Feel free to open an issue if you're interested with contributing to this project !

 ## Installation

 Now officially published to NPM ! :tada: